-Many other material properties are interrelated as well; changing transformation strain properties will change both the strain-temperature response and the shape of the transformation surfaces.
-Additionally, while the stress-influence coefficients are single numbers for each phase, they are only one part of the mathematical expression to define the transformation surface in stress-temperature space.
-For these reasons, to ensure a robust fit of experimental data (which herein we assume consists of many strain-temperature cycles at various stress levels), numerical optimization is needed.

 Calibration via numerical optimization The current implementation of the tool, in a GUI-based format, allows the SMA designer to specify both optimization parameters and material property bounds and values.
-If certain properties are known a priori (e.g., the Young’s moduli from tensile tests), these values can be defined and the optimization will minimize error between model prediction and experiment by varying all other material properties.
+If the SMA designer has prior knowledge of certain properties (e.g., Young’s moduli from tensile tests), they can define these properties and the optimization will minimize error between model prediction and experiment by varying all other material properties.
 In this way, our GUI allows the designer greater flexibility than previous methods and helps speed the iterative calibration process.

-Each calibration routine can be executed in less than 10 minutes, depending on the size of the optimization, and the results are easily digestible for those who are not innately familiar with the Lagoudas SMA constitutive model.
+Depending on the size of the optimization, each calibration routine can execute in less than 10 minutes, and those who are not innately familiar with the Lagoudas SMA constitutive model can easily digest the results.
 In this way, our tool provides a high-throughput, low-barrier-to-entry calibration method that we hope to increase use of SMAs in practice.

-Post-processing and outputs
+Do we need this section?

 Implementation example

+To show the utility of SMA-REACT, we discuss a sample dataset and calibrate the Lagoudas SMA constitutive model both analytically and numerically using the GUI.
+We detail an iterative tuning process to refine the calibration, demonstrating the ease of the GUI.

 Experimental data